ahussa8/Multi-Function-2WD-Robotic-System-for-Wall-Tracking-and-Object-Detection/README.md

-# ME331 Final Project – Autonomous and Remote-Controlled Robot
+# ME 331 Final Project – Autonomous and Remote-Controlled Robot

 ## 🛠️ Overview
 This project involved designing, building, and programming a multifunctional mobile robot capable of performing three challenge-based tasks using both autonomous and remote-controlled operation.